 5. Read A Novel

 Now that I have more time to be indoors, I plan on reading more.
-I have just downloaded some new books for my Kobo (what would I do without that little guy!) including: The Divergent Series by Veronica Roth, Me Before You by JoJo Moyes, The Vampire Academy Collection by Richelle Mead and Elizabeth Is Missing by Emma Healey.
+I have just downloaded some new books for my Kindle (what would I do without that little guy!) including; The Divergent Series by Veronica Roth, Me Before You by JoJo Moyes, The Vampire Academy Collection by Richelle Mead, Losing Traction by Amo Jones and Elizabeth Is Missing by Emma Healey.
 It’s a bit of a diverse collection but I really like the fantasy fiction as well as all sorts of other stuff.
 I’m still reading the first Outlander book at the moment, by Diana Gabaldon.
-So I’m grabbing a tea, my Kobo and a fluffy blanket to get cozy on the sofa and read….!
+So I’m grabbing a tea, my Kindle and a fluffy blanket to get cosy on the sofa and read….!

 6. Knit Something Cozy